zoolanders/documentation/src/essentials-for-yootheme-pro/forms/advanced/custom-action.md

 # Custom Action

 Let's create a custom [After Submit Action](../actions.html), tart by creating a custom Class and store it into a child theme or a custom plugin.
-The class has to implement the `ZOOlanders\YOOessentials\Form\Action` and declare the `name`, `panel` and `handle` functions.
+The class has to implement the `ZOOlanders\YOOessentials\Form\Action` and declare the `name`, `panel`, and `handle` functions.

 Adding custom access rules it's a straightforward process consisting of creating a class and adding it into a `yooessentials-form-actions` key of your `config.php` or `bootstrap.php` file of your child theme / custom plugin.